 Industrial Emissions in the United States

-In addition to on-site fossil fuel combustion, the main sources of industrial emissions in the United States (Figure 2) include: natural gas systems (18 percent), the non-energy use of fuels (8 percent), coal mining (5 percent), iron and steel production (4 percent), petroleum systems (2 percent), cement production (2 percent), and a variety of other sources (8 percent).
-Industrial process emissions, which excludes on-site fossil fuel combustion, mobile combustion, natural gas systems and non-energy use of fuels, account for 4 percent of total U.S. greenhouse gas emissions.
+In addition to on-site fossil fuel combustion, the main sources of industrial emissions in the United States (Figure 2) include: natural gas systems (13 percent), the non-energy use of fuels (7 percent), coal mining (4 percent), iron and steel production (4 percent), cement production (3 percent), petroleum systems (2 percent), and a variety of other sources (9 percent).
+Industrial process emissions, which excludes on-site fossil fuel combustion, mobile combustion, natural gas systems and non-energy use of fuels, account for 5 percent of total U.S. greenhouse gas emissions.

 Industrial process emissions include numerous greenhouse gases, including several gases with high global warming potentials, like hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
 Global warming potential (GWP) is a metric used to compare the warming effects of different gases.
 Over a 100-year time horizon, carbon dioxide (CO2) is assumed to have a GWP of one.
 In comparison, SF6 has a GWP of 23,900, which means that over 100 years one ton of SF6 will have the same effect as 23,900 tons of CO2 (see Table 1).